modelica/ModelicaStandardLibrary/Modelica/Resources/C-Sources/_readme.txt

 dynamically linked to the simulation environment.

-For backwards-compatibility with the Modelica Standard Library (MSL) v3.2.1, a tool vendor supporting both MSL v3.2.1 and v3.2.2 has to provide the library "ModelicaStandardTables" in such a way that the required library dependencies (i.e., libraries "ModelicaMatIO" and "zlib") are automatically resolved.
-For instance, this can be achieved by building shared object libraries (.dll, .so) and dynamically linking library "ModelicaStandardTables" to "ModelicaMatIO" and "ModelicaMatIO" to "zlib".
+For backwards-compatibility with the Modelica Standard Library (MSL) v3.2.1, a tool vendor supporting MSL v3.2.1 and later releases has to provide the library "ModelicaStandardTables" in such a way that the required library dependencies (i.e., libraries "ModelicaIO", "ModelicaMatIO" and "zlib") are automatically resolved.
+For instance, this can be achieved by building shared object libraries (.dll, .so) and dynamically linking library "ModelicaStandardTables" to "ModelicaIO", "ModelicaIO" to "ModelicaMatIO" and "ModelicaMatIO" to "zlib".

 If dynamic link libraries (*.dll) are to be built by Visual C++ on Windows the following linker optimization options in the Release configuration shall be set